-- Make sure all the 110v systems (especially the air conditioning) have been switched off prior to starting the generator. - Press the start button to establish communication with generator control.
-The status on the display is 'Stopped'. - Press and hold the 'Start' button.
-The status will move from 'Stopped' to 'Starting' to 'Running'. - Allow the generator to warm up for 5 minutes and then gradually load up the system, adding one load (air conditioner) every 5 minutes.
+- Make sure all the 110v systems have been switched off prior to starting the generator. - Press the Start button once.
+The panel will light up and establish communications with the generator control. - The Genset Status should be 'Stopped'.
+Press and hold the Start button again until the Genset Status moves from stopped to starting and then to running.
+The generator starts and a solid green LED lights up next to 'Generator' on the panel.
+This will take a few seconds.
+The status on the display will now be 'running'. - Allow the generator to warm up for 5 minutes and then gradually load up the system, adding one load every 5 minutes.